agoralabs/appmesh-demo-aws/README.md

 Apply complete!
 Resources: 60 added, 0 changed, 0 destroyed.
 ```

+> [!TIP]
-- The main terraform section used here is the following :
+> The post important terraform section used here is the following :

 ```
 module "eks" {